 In the end, I chose to focus on Design (my favorite thing),

-Value, Color and Brushwork- bringing those things together in one painting with no reference or set-up to follow.
+Value, Color and Brushwork- bringing those things together in one painting with no reference or set-up to paint from.

 Below are my 4 basic points and what I hoped they would take away - besides their painting.